Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Introduction

-Unfortunately, dimensional-reduction techniques do not fully solve the measurement problem because they don't intrinsically capture theoretical concepts---they only find latent dimensions that best predict the data.
-The analyst generally must provide all substantive interpretations of the dimensions \textit{after} the model has been estimated, and there is no guarantee that the dimensions that the model finds will match the theoretical concepts of interest.
-That mismatch between theoretical concepts of interest to the analyst and latent dimensions estimated by IRT models can happen in at least two ways.
-One, the latent dimensions found by an IRT model might be complex combinations of clear theoretical concepts and therefore be difficult to interpret.
+Unfortunately, dimensional-reduction techniques do not fully solve the measurement problem because they don't intrinsically capture theoretical concepts: the latent dimensions that best predict the data need not match the theoretical concepts of interest, or even have any clear substantive meaning at all.
+One way the latter might occur would be if the latent dimensions found by an IRT model were complex combinations of clear theoretical concepts, so that each dimension would be difficult to interpret on its own.
 That is particularly likely in low-dimensional latent spaces that are intended to explain complicated social behavior, a point raised in \cite{aldrich2014} and to which we return in our fourth section.

-Two, even if a latent dimension does capture a clear theoretical concept, there is no guarantee that the concept is one that is present in the theory being tested.
-That typical IRT models return uncorrelated dimensions only exacerbates the problem of substantive interpretation, since theoretical concepts are often correlated.
+The problem of substantive interpretation is exacerbated by the lack of modeled correlations between dimensions in typical IRT models, since theoretical concepts are often correlated.
 For example, we may believe theoretically that voting is driven by ideological positions along economic and social dimensions.
 If so, in order to test the theory we would need a two-dimensional IRT model to return values along those two ideological dimensions.
 However, if partisanship strongly predicts voting behavior along both economic and social ideological dimensions, the IRT model might instead return one latent dimension that is a combination of economic and social ideological positions, and a second latent dimension, uncorrelated with the first, that either has no clear theoretical meaning or that carries a meaning unrelated to the theory being tested.
 We discuss that point further in the analysis of roll call data that forms part of our model validation.